15 Spooky Halloween Traditions and Their Origins

 These days, candles are more likely than towering traditional bonfires, but for much of the early history of Halloween, open flames were integral in lighting the way for souls seeking the afterlife.

 People have been coating fruit in sugar syrups as a means of preservation for centuries.
-Since the development of the Roman festival of Pamona, a goddess often represented by and associated with apples, the fruit has had a place in harvest celebrations.
+Since the development of the Roman festival of Pomona, the goddess often represented by and associated with apples, the fruit has had a place in harvest celebrations.
 But the first mention of candy apples being given out at Halloween didn’t occur until the 1950s.

 It’s likely that bats were present at the earliest celebrations of proto-Halloween, not just symbolically but literally.
 As part of Samhain, the Celts lit large bonfires, which attracted insects.
 The insects, in turn, attracted bats, which soon became associated with the festival.
 Medieval folklore expanded upon the spooky connotation of bats with a number of superstitions built around the idea that bats were the harbingers of death.

 The act of going door-to-door for handouts has long been a part of Halloween celebrations.
-But up until the middle of the 20th century, the “treats” kids received were not necessarily candy—toys, coins, fruit and nuts were just as likely to be given out.
+But until the middle of the 20th century, the “treats” kids received were not necessarily candy.
+Toys, coins, fruit, and nuts were just as likely to be given out.
 The rise in the popularity of trick-or-treating in the 1950s inspired candy companies to make a marketing push with small, individually wrapped confections.
 People obliged out of convenience, but candy didn’t dominate at the exclusion of all other treats until parents started fearing anything unwrapped in the 1970s.